dwyl/calendar/BUILDIT.md

 (`AppController` pertains to the application the person will login into.
 It's located inside the `/app` URL).
-These files pertain to the view and controllers of the **app** (located in `/app` URL) where the person will see the calendar events.
+These files are related to the view and controllers of the **app** (located in `/app` URL) where the person will see the calendar events.